-The list of places of exposure to the measles virus is available at Measles outbreak | Gouvernement du Québec (quebec.ca).
+The list of exposure locations for the measles virus is available here: Measles Outbreak | Government of Quebec.

 Information

 For general information on measles (symptoms, incubation period and contagiousness, individuals considered protected and those at risk of complications), see the appendix.